denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 The meaning of meaning is a question that has been keeping philosophers and linguists awake at night for a long, long time, and which keeps *me* awake at night.

 I am a computational semanticist.
 Semantics is the study of meaning.
-My job, computational semantics, is to study meaning by producing computer simulations of all the different ways humans make sense of sentences, words, situations, what exists (the real world) and what does not exist (what I will call 'possible worlds').
+My job, computational semantics, is to study meaning by producing computer simulations of all the different ways humans make sense of sentences, words, situations, of what exists (the real world) and of what does not exist (what I will call 'possible worlds').

 It may come as a surprise to you that I don't know what it is that I study.
 I am supposed to dissect meaning, but I am not sure what meaning is.
-Still, thinking about it, that is perhaps no different from what happens in other disciplines.
+In my defense, that is perhaps no different from what happens in other disciplines.
 Physicists, for instance, debate about the nature of time.
 Biologists debate about the nature of life.
 We semanticists debate about the nature of meaning.

 There are of course various linguistic theories of meaning, which highlight different aspects of humans' thirst for 'making sense'.
 The scientific concepts that have been explored over the years can be helpful to all of us, right now, when thinking about our place in what is often a very confusing world.

 I should point out that those theories are somewhat at odds with each other in the scientific literature, and correspond to different 'camps' holding sometimes incompatible view points.
 There is much work to be done to reconcile them -- if they are reconciliable at all.
 However, my personal stance as a scientist is that each of them holds important insights about our relation to meaning, and that together, they convey a precious narrative about one of the most fundamental aspects of the mind.

 So in this post, we will discuss the notions of grammar and acceptability, and how we human beings, always strive to find meaning, even in what might appear senseless.
 We will inspect the notion of meaning with respect to possible worlds -- what is not here and now but that our minds can nevertheless conceptualise -- and we will see how those possible worlds naturally model the sheer heterogeneity and dynamicity of meaning, allowing us to go beyond what we thought we knew and believed.
 Finally, we will see that meaning is not something that things *have*, but something that we *do*, collectively.
-And I will conclude that especially in times of crisis, we must trust that ability to *do* meaning, our ability to MAKE sense.
+And I will conclude that especially in times of crisis, we must trust our ability to *do* meaning, our ability to MAKE sense.